Sequential Dataset → AWS S3

 Once the job is successful, the dataset

-(with your actual HLQ) will exist on your z/OS system.
-Make a note of this full DSN, as you'll need it for yourgrace.yml
+YOURHLQ.SAMPLE.TEXTFILE(with your actual HLQ) will exist on your z/OS system.
+Make a note of this full DSN, as you'll need it for yourgrace.ymlfile.

 Create an S3 bucket